WLCG-AuthZ-WG/jwks-cache/specification.md

    populated by an automated tool).
 6. The default cache file location `/var/cache/jwks/cache.json`.

-Here, a "match" is if the file or directory exists *and* the desired issuer's JWKS has been cached *and* is valid.
+Here, a "match" is if the file exists *and* the desired issuer's JWKS has been cached *and* is valid.

 Note - as an alternative, we considered having a `JWKS_CACHE_LOCATION`